Mass media in Zambia: Constitution and press freedom

 The freedom of the press is guaranteed to Zambians through the constitution that was adopted in 1991.
 Recently, as of 2010, however, there has been efforts to establish a new constitution with the help of the Zambian National Constitutional Conference (NCC).
 Their task was to review, analyze, and implement old provisions that had been previously listed in an earlier constitutional draft developed by the Mung'omba Constitutional Review Commission.
 The Mung'omba constitution extensively liberalized the media realm by declaring to protect the freedom of the press within the private and public sphere, as well as within the online realm with hardly any regulations attached.
 It had denied the state, or anyone els, the ability to harass, penalize, censor, or interfere with any broadcasting company on the basis of an opinion, view, or material that was being published throughout Zambia.

 After the NCC had completed carefully reviewing, debating, and implementing the old provisions into the establishment of new constitution, the newly finalized draft of the Zambian constitution had excluded many of the liberalizing provisions of the Mung'omba constitution.
 This ultimately was due to speculation from government officials around the medias increased liberalization and the consequences that can come because of it.
 The trust between the state and journalists is, and was, tenuous.
 Due to this increased speculation it has ultimately led to the undermining of mass support for the freedom of the press, and the implementation of a regulator body, which could enhance accountability.
 Instead the state had decided to implement multiple penal codes in an effort to tighten liberalization on the media throughout Zambia.
 For example, slander, and especially slander against the active President, as well as seditious publications that would have the possibility of inciting uprisings, protests, or riots.
-With these type of policies and penal codes being adopted by the Zambian government professional journalists are facing multiple barriers to producing real constructive news.
+With these types of policies and penal codes being adopted by the Zambian government professional journalists are facing multiple barriers to producing real constructive news.
 Opposition parties propaganda, messaging, and organizational capacities are, thus, being curtailed, as well as the capacity to facility growth in knowledge by increasing access to the internet and telecommunication systems.